 - How safe is it to travel to Tanzania at the moment?

-NOTE: This information is provided to the best of my knowledge but the situation in Tanzania and globally is changing dynamically so please consult with your tour operator and read guidance from your national public health authorities before travelling.
+Please Note: This information is provided to the best of my knowledge but the situation in Tanzania and globally is changing dynamically, so please consult with your tour operator and get guidance from your national public health authorities before travelling.

 Is Tanzania currently open to tourists?

-You need to present a negative Covid-19 PCR test certificate on arrival.
+Even though Tanzania is open to tourists, you need to present a negative Covid-19 PCR test certificate on arrival in the country.
 The certificate should be no older than 72 hours.

 Do I need a negative Covid-19 test to travel to and from Tanzania?

 Yes, a negative Covid-19 PCR test certificate is required when arriving in Tanzania.
 The test needs to be no older than 72 hours.
-You will also be tested on arrival (cost: $25), and need to complete this Traveller Survey 24 hours before arrival.
+You will also be tested on arrival, which will cost about $25, and you will need to complete the Traveller Survey above 24 hours before arrival.